Our Debt Free Family

 We plugged in our monthly expenses and estimated our grocery and gas budgets based on our spending from Mint.
 We allocated $25 for “Spending Money” for each of us and $20 for “Miscellaneous” expenses.

 We decided that any leftover money would be put into savings as part of our “Emergency Fund” instead of being put toward our debt.
-Our daughter was due in December 2013 so we resolved to increase the payments to my student loan to $500 each month going forward until she was born and pay the minimum payments on the HELOC and the mortgage.
+We decided to increase the payments to my student loan to $500 each month going forward until she was born and pay the minimum payments on the HELOC and the mortgage.

 If we ended up needing an extended hospital stay after her birth, we wanted to make sure that we had the savings to cover any unexpected medical bills.
 After she was born and we were both healthy, we decided to bring our savings down to $5,000 for our starter emergency fund and put anything over that amount toward paying off my student loan.